 Trip Summary and Itinerary Map

-- Take a boat out on Lake Tana and visit the various monasteries of the lakes many islands.
+- Head to Bahir Dar and take a boat out on Lake Tana to visit the various monasteries on the lakes islands.

 - Spend a day in the historic town of Gondar, visiting the castles and famous Debre Berhan Selassie church.